danesparza/cloudjournal/README.md

 `{unit}` - This will be replaced with the name of the current systemd unit being processed.

 ## Getting your app logs to cloudwatch
 Getting your app log to cloudwatch is simple now: If your app is installed as a systemd unit, just output your logs to the console -- they'll automatically be added to journald under your systemd unit.
-Then cloudwatch can take the logs for your journald unit and ship them to cloudwatch every few minutes.
+Then cloudjournal can take the logs for your journald unit and ship them to cloudwatch every few minutes.

 JSON logging is highly recommended because [AWS Cloudwatch can automatically parse JSON logs](https://aws.amazon.com/about-aws/whats-new/2015/01/20/amazon-cloudwatch-logs-json-log-format-support/) and [will provide structured log filters](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html) and searching.